Autism Tips for Visiting Disneyland

 How we make the most of our time at the parks.

-- I always get a ride time at City Hall/ City of Commerce based off which park is busiest.
+I always get a ride time at City Hall/ City of Commerce based off which park is busiest, check the APP before you decide which park to enter first.
 If DCA is less crowded, chances are the wait to get the first ride time will be shorter.
 I try to get on the bigger, more popular rides first as they get busier as the day progresses.

 What the DAS will NOT work for:

-- Character Meet and Greets.
+Character Meet and Greets.
 I suggest trying for the chance street run in's or have someone wait in line from your party if you have that option.
 This I find is the biggest issue with the DAS system as these lines can be very long and hard to wait in.
+I have in the past explained the situation and have been accommodated.

 Have an exit plan, this is a must if your child has issues with transitioning.
 A new toy on the way out, a special treat and be sure to prime them above all.
 Have a count down of last three rides or first this than that.
 Always stay calm, if the system isn't working for you, ask for further accommodation.
 Advocate, always!
 Our kids sometimes can't endure they same amount of hours at a large amusement park as others, if you are only visiting for a short time, try to make the most of it with a plan.